pressmind/ib3-integration-kit/gtm-datalayer.md

 # GTM Datalayer

 ## 1. Activate GTM
-Go to "IB3 Backend/Sonstige/Tracking" and active GTM and enter the GTM-ID.
+Go to "IB3 Backend/Sonstige/Tracking" and activate GTM and enter the GTM-ID.

 ![](assets/gtm-datalayer-01.jpg)